w3c/wai-website/pages/about/update.md

 ---
 title: "What We're Working On"
-title_html: "What We're Working On<br><span style='font-style: italic; font-size: 0.625em;'> Accessibility Activities and Publications, April 2026</span>"
+title_html: "What We're Working On<br><span style='font-style: italic; font-size: 0.625em;'> Accessibility Activities and Publications, May 2026</span>"
 lang: en
-last_updated: 2026-03-31 # REMEMBER to update the HTML title month, too
+last_updated: 2026-05-05 # REMEMBER to update the HTML title month, too
 first_published: "March 2022"
 description: Find out what we're doing now at the W3C Web Accessibility Initiative (WAI).
 Get news and learn about upcoming publications and opportunities to contribute.